 - Find a good, relaxed time to practice getting dressed and don’t forget to be patient with your little one.

 What do I do when I’m in a hurry?

-We know that even though we want to let our child get dressed alone every time, the world moves at a fast pace and there isn’t always enough time.
-With this in mind, it is important to explain to your little one that there will be days when you will have to dress him.
-Mention that, instead, he’ll be able to practice at night with his pajamas or at another time.
-Also keep in mind that you’ll probably have to repeat instructions many times; children learn fast but require practice, especially with such a challenging task as this one.
+We know that even though we want to let our children get dressed alone every time, the world moves at a fast pace and there isn’t always enough time.
+With this in mind, it is important to explain to your little one that there will be days when you will have to dress them.
+Mention that, instead, they’ll be able to practice at night with their pajamas or at another time.
+Also, keep in mind that you’ll probably have to repeat instructions many times; children learn fast but require practice, especially with such a challenging task like this one.